sfu-db/dataprep/docs/source/user_guide/connector/DC_DBLP_tut.rst

 ==================================================
-Tutorial - Data Connector for DBLP
+Tutorial - Connector for DBLP
 ==================================================

 .. toctree::